learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 a^2 + b^2 - C*3
 $ echo '$a = $b + $c' | grep '$b'
 $a = $b + $c
-$ # escape line anchors to match literally at customary positions, also for ERE
+$ # escape line anchors to match literally if you are using ERE
+$ # or if you want to match them at customary positions with BRE
 $ echo '$a = $b + $c' | grep -o '\$' | wc -l
 3
 $ # or use -F where possible